tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/reactive-programming.md

 **Breakdown of the Example**

-*Reactive Source (monthInput)*: This selectInput dropdown menu is the reactive source in the app.
+- *Reactive Source (monthInput)*: This selectInput dropdown menu is the reactive source in the app.
 When the user selects a month, it triggers the reactivity.
-*Reactive Conductor (processedData)*: This reactive expression processes the airquality data based on the selected month from the reactive source.
+- *Reactive Conductor (processedData)*: This reactive expression processes the airquality data based on the selected month from the reactive source.
-*Reactive Endpoints (avgTemp and avgWind):* These text outputs display the average temperature and wind speed, respectively.
+- *Reactive Endpoints (avgTemp and avgWind):* These text outputs display the average temperature and wind speed, respectively.
 They update reactively when the processedData changes.

-By combining reactive sources, conductors, and endpoints, this Shiny app dynamically updates its outputs based on user interaction, showcasing the power and efficiency of reactive programming in Shiny.
+By combining reactive sources, conductors, and endpoints, this Shiny app dynamically updates its outputs based on user interaction.

 {{% /example %}}